Inside the MSO

 Even in the best partnerships, leadership will eventually get a decision wrong.
 A new scheduling template might cause a backlog, or a new phone tree might frustrate patients.

-When physicians know there is a safety valve, that a bad operational idea won't become a permanent reality, they're far more willing to buy in and try new things.
+When physicians know there is a safety valve, that a bad operational idea will not become a permanent reality, they are far more willing to buy in and try new things.

 Buy-In Is Produced, Not Announced